-- Prerequisites: - Minimum grade point average of 3.50 - o Membership in Chi Sigma Iota - Registration in the second or third semester of the counseling and human development program - Membership in the American Counseling Association - Applicants must provide the following materials: - Cover letter - Essay explaining why the applicant is suited for the program - A writing sample of academic work - O Three letters of recommendation from faculty - Sponsorship by a Scholars Program committee member
+- Prerequisites: - Minimum grade point average of 3.50; - Membership in Chi Sigma Iota; - Registration in the second or third semester of the Counseling & Human Development Program; and - Membership in the American Counseling Association, - Applicants must provide the following materials: - Cover letter: - Essay explaining why the applicant is suited for the program; - A writing sample of academic work; - Three letters of recommendation from faculty; and - Sponsorship by a Scholars Program committee member.

 Faculty willingness to sponsor a student will be based on perceived similarities in professional research interests and faculty availability.
 Faculty will be assigned as advisors to students they sponsor.
-The admissions committee (comprised of faculty participating in the program) will review application materials and approve all proposed sponsorships.
+The Scholars Program Admissions Committee (comprised of faculty participating in the program) will review application materials and approve all proposed sponsorships.